-This zippered swaddle from Love to Dream is incredibly easy to use — with a two-way zipper that’s ideal for diaper changes, you just zip baby inside, and they’re good to go.
+This zippered swaddle from Love to Dream is incredibly easy to use.
+With a two-way zipper that’s ideal for diaper changes, you just zip baby inside, and they’re good to go.

 The SWADDLE UP’s design allows your baby to sleep with their arms up (hence the name) and legs wide, which parents say helps with babies who loathe swaddling because they want to keep their hands by their face.
 It’s also recognized by the International Hip Dysplasia Institute for being a “hip healthy” product.

-However, it’s worth noting that while this zip sack offers flexibility, it should not be used for babies who can roll over as it can restrict their range of motion.
+However, it’s worth noting that while this zip sack offers flexibility, it should not be used for babies who can roll over because it can restrict their range of motion.
 Also, zippers run the risk of catching on bare baby tummies, so this is best used over clothing.